Niktux/karma-docs/source/realLifeProject.rst

 .. important::

-    A special need here : we have a n-tier continous integration solution.
+    A special need here : we have a n-tier continuous integration solution.
 Our application can be built on any slave.
     For automated functional test suites, the used url can change from one slave to another.
 We use karma **overriding** system to solve this problem.

 Let's go !
 Add integration values in :file:`env/master.conf` :